100% grass fed and finished beef different from grain fed beef? Yes, it is! LEARN MORE HERE.

 Is it a healthy nutrient-dense “cure-all” for nourishing your body, or is it a dangerous vector for spreading life-threatening disease?
 The two camps are split.
 It is a complicated issue with mixed battles of bad science vs. personal testimony, morals vs. politics, education vs. advertising, and big agri-business vs. small farms.

 During the Industrial Revolution in the early 1800s, whisky and milk were the two most popular beverages.
-A cutthroat entrepreneur came up with the unbelievable and revolutionary idea to confine cows in a factory-like setting and force feed them the hot swill byproduct from making whiskey.
+A cutthroat entrepreneur came up with the revolutionary idea to confine cows in a factory-like setting, make them stand still, and force feed them the hot grain byproduct from making whiskey, which is called "swill".
+Definitely not natural for a cow!

 Produced in these unclean and unnatural conditions, this blue-tinted “swill milk” made many people sick and led to many deaths.
 This was a true public health issue, resulting in many infant deaths and a rise in life threatening illness.